Jamesits/docker-wordpress/README.md

 See [Administration Over SSL](https://codex.wordpress.org/Administration_Over_SSL) for more information on this.

 ### Migrating from Nginx installation
-If you cannot visit any static links (they should be 404), please add a `.htaccess` file to the sote root using content from [htaccess](https://codex.wordpress.org/htaccess).
+If you cannot visit any static links (they should be 404), please add a `.htaccess` file to the site root using content from [htaccess](https://codex.wordpress.org/htaccess).

 If you use Wordfence WAF or any other security plugin, you may need to redo setup of them.